Kunlong1994/lab3/Lab-#2.md

 *
     * The Arduino LEDs should flash rapidly while the code is being flashed onto the Arduino, and then the red onboard LED should blink on and off at a 10 Hz rate.
     * Problems?
 Try [checking the port assigned to the Arduino.](#check-port-of-arduino-board).
     * Curious how things work?
-Try [looking at the `Blink.ino` code]
+Try [looking at the `Blink.ino` code] <--david, need you to add

 1. HelloYou test

-We have demonstrated this example in class: We will have a button connected to an Arduino attached to the IxE via a USB cable change the background color of our webpage.
+We have demonstrated this example in class.
+We will have a button connected to an Arduino attached to the IxE via a USB cable change the background color of our webpage.
 Then we can use a button on the webpage to turn an LED on the Arduino on and off.
 * Set up the Arduino button circuit (We will also go deeper into the electronics in the next lab.)
 On your breadboard, make this [basic button circuit](#basic-button-circuit) connected to `pin 2` of the Arduino.
 (The LED is built in on the board and connected to `pin 13`.)
+David, can we add a photo of the board here, too?
 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/images/metroCircuit.png" width="400px">
 * Flash the pre-compiled `HelloYou.ino` code onto the Arduino.
 ```